Abhishek676062/MoviXpert/README.md

 ## About Us

-This project is a result of the collaborative effort of passionate movie enthusiasts and data scientists at [Your Company Name].
+This project is a result of the collaborative effort of passionate movie enthusiasts and data scientists.
 Our goal is to enhance your movie-watching experience and introduce you to films that match your unique preferences.

-If you have any questions, suggestions, or feedback, feel free to reach out to us at [contact@example.com](mailto:contact@example.com).
+If you have any questions, suggestions, or feedback, feel free to reach out to us at [shabhishek055@gmail.com](mailto:shabhishek055@gmail.com).
 We'd love to hear from you!

 Happy movie recommendation exploring! 🎬🍿